 - Also, by having users compete against one another on the application, it promotes healthy competition among the users.

-Good Gamification requires the designers to take into consideration the user’s behavior and psychology when interacting with any application.
+Good gamification requires the designers to take into consideration the user’s behaviour and psychology when interacting with any application.
 Designers need to gain an in-depth understanding of the user’s frame of mind and the psychology behind every action taken or performed while using an application.

 Providing constant rewards for every action on the application may condition people to work purely based on rewards.

 And as an extension to the above-mentioned point, the user may feel less motivated to complete a task if those constant rewards are no longer offered to them.